daniel-furman/daniel-furman.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 A challenge-driven data scientist primarily focused on predictive analytics.
-I am specialized in probabalistic machine learning and geospatial modeling.
+I am specialized in probabilistic machine learning and geospatial modeling.

 My professional experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.